worldline-go/wkafka/README.md

 ### Consumer

-For creating a consumer we need to give config while creating a client.
+For creating a consumer we need to give config while creating a client with a processor struct.

-> TODO add example

 ### Producer